ConservationInternational/resilienceatlas/frontend/README.md

 Transifex is initialized on the App.jsx file.
 A PseudoTranslationPolicy is provided on the development environment so we can see what translations are missing on the different languages directly on the platform on development.

+### Links

+We are using the lang url parameter to keep the language on the frontend so its important to use the Link component on the views folder instead of next/link.
+This component will always preserve the previous page lang parameter.

 ### Scripts

 There are three different scripts that use the transifex cli: